dcordero/Radar-31060540/README.md

 · Open radar: https://openradar.appspot.com/31060540

+# Update

+This issue was resolved in tvOS 11 beta 2 (15J5310e)

 # Description
 When changing among different live stream assets the progress bar and the indicator presented by AVPlayerViewController jump and flash from the beginning to the end of the event window.